astolzen/elkdemo/README.md

 This Demo requires Custom Credential Types for
  * Dynamic DNS Updates using "nsupdate"
  * The Twitter API-Key (get your Key here: https://developer.twitter.com)
- * SMTP-Credentials to send Mail
+ * SMTP-Credentials to send E-Mails

 The DDNS- and Sendmail-Role are optional and can be left out or replaced with different Roles.
-The credentials used in this Demo are defined like this:
+The custom credentials used in this Demo are defined like this:

 ### DDNS Credential Type
 <details>